How do I talk to a psychiatrist about sex?

 You've asked a lot of big questions here, which means I have some big answers for you.
 This is going to take a minute, so you may want to find somewhere comfy to settle in while you read.

 Before we get into anything else, I want to say that if you're regularly self-harming, or fear that you might, then I think getting safe first by accessing mental health supports is your best next step.
-If therapy feels too daunting or isn't accessible to you right away, one starting place is the NAMI help line.
+If therapy feels too daunting or isn't accessible to you right away, one starting place is the NAMI helpline.
 You can also use a tool like this list of alternatives or Kate Bornstein's Hello, Cruel World -- which you can get as a book from your library or local bookseller, or as an app--as a means of looking after yourself when mental healthcare is harder to access.

 Let's start with some basics around broaching sex in therapy.
 One of my biggest tips when there's a topic — be it sex or something else — that you're anxious to bring up with a therapist is to be upfront with them about what's going on.
 There can be a temptation to be a "good" client in therapy; responding well to techniques, following the direction the therapist takes the sessions, and avoiding bringing up issues that feel awkward or like they're "too much."
 In other words, you can end up hiding all the messy, raw pieces of yourself that you're in therapy to care for in the first place.

-I encourage people to think of therapy is being collaborative, like building a house, rather than evaluative, like submitting homework for a grade.
+I encourage people to think of therapy as being collaborative, like building a house, rather than evaluative, like submitting homework for a grade.
 Yes, therapy often involves digging into issues to work out what might be causing them.
-But therapy that stops there is unlikely to do much in terms of long term benefits.
+But therapy that stops there is unlikely to do much in terms of long-term benefits.
 It'd be like going, ”Ah ha, this house has termites!” and leaving it at that instead of calling an exterminator.
 The more active a role you take in addressing the underlying causes, the more likely you are to get positive results.

 That still leaves the issue of bringing up a topic that makes you panic.
 One of the simplest solutions I've found is to write it out in a note and give it to them.
 If you have a way to text or message your therapist, you could also send the information to them that way in advance of your session.
 Doing that can make you feel less put on the spot and gives you a chance to articulate complicated or tough feelings at your own pace.
 Speaking of pace, when you're talking in-person about sex with a therapist, you're allowed to ask for moments to think, or for the space to just think out loud uninterrupted for a bit.
 That can help you feel a little calmer because it lessens the feeling that you have to have a perfectly formed answer right now.